aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 // The secret that allows access to your self hosted Kafka cluster declare const secret: Secret;

+// (Optional) The secret containing the root CA certificate that your Kafka brokers use for TLS encryption declare const encryption: Secret;

 declare const myFunction: lambda.Function;
 myFunction.addEventSource(new SelfManagedKafkaEventSource({
   bootstrapServers: bootstrapServers,